doobert00/AssemblyCalc/README.md

 ```

 ## Running in Docker
+The programs can also be run on Docker by changing the filenames on lines 9 and 10.
 To build the image do:

 ```
 docker build -t calc:1.0 .